TASEmulators/BizHawk/README.md

 BizHawk is Open Source Software, so you're free to modify it however you please, and if you do, we invite you to share!
 Under the MIT license, this is *optional*, just be careful with reusing cores as some have copyleft licenses.

-If you've already made changes, the best way to contribute is with a Pull Request here on GitHub.
-If you're looking for something to do, check the issue tracker here on GitHub:
+If you'd like to fix bugs, check the issue tracker here on GitHub:

 [![GitHub open issues counter](https://img.shields.io/github/issues-raw/TASVideos/BizHawk.svg?logo=github&style=flat)](https://github.com/TASVideos/BizHawk/issues)

 It's a good idea to check if anyone is already working on an issue by asking on IRC (see *Support* above).

-And of course, open a "feature request" issue before adding features.
-No point making something that no-one's going to use.
+If you'd like to add a feature, first search the issue tracker for it.
+If it's a new idea, make your own feature request issue before you start coding.

 ## License